Back to previous page

 Give your trip details to family and friends who are not travelling with you.
 Tell them when you expect to return and let them know when you have returned.
 For longer trips or remote areas, consider filling in a trip intention form and taking a personal locator beacon (PLB).

-If you’re caught outside in a fire
+If you're in a car

 • Call Triple Zero (000).